Definition

 { "acknowledged" : true, "insertedId" : ObjectId("56fc40f9d735c28df206d078") }

-Because the documents did not include _id
+Because the documents did not include _id,

-creates and adds the _id
+mongod creates and adds the _id field and

-assigns it a unique ObjectId()
+assigns it a unique ObjectId() value.

-values are specific to the machine and time when the
+The ObjectId values are specific to the machine and time when the

 operation is run.
 As such, your values may differ from those in the